abantes/rest-api/README.md

 ## Use the API

-Test the API using the script below:
+When the server is running, you can consume the API this way:

 ```js
 async function getContent() {